 Frequent Asked Questions about the Mitral Valve

-James S. Gammie, M.D., is a cardiac surgeon in Baltimore, Maryland.
-He also serves as co-director and surgical director of the Johns Hopkins Heart and Vascular Institute as well as cardiac surgeon-in-chief for the Johns Hopkins Health System.
+James Gammie is the surgical lead and co-director for the Johns Hopkins Heart and Vascular Institute and cardiac surgeon-in-chief for the Johns Hopkins Health System.

 With over 23 years of experience in cardiothoracic surgery, Dr. Gammie joined Johns Hopkins after serving as chief of the division of cardiac surgery at the University of Maryland Medical Center from 2012 to 2021.
 Dr. Gammie graduated from Brown University with a degree in biochemistry, and received his medical degree from the University of Massachusetts Medical School.
 Dr. Gammie trained in both general and cardiothoracic surgery at the University of Pittsburgh School of Medicine.

 His clinical and research efforts are focused on decreasing the mortality and morbidity of valve disease and improving the surgical treatment of mitral valve and other structural heart diseases.
 He performs over 225 mitral valve operations and interventions per year, and leads a cardiac surgery team that performs more than 1,200 cardiac operations annually.